 Squeezing the booty into his Armani briefcase, he left through a bathroom window, then scaled the ten foot privacy fence and hid for hours in the back row of the Strand Adult Theater on Market Street.
 For once, its cum encrusted seats did not annoy him.
 Charles was the only one in “The Store” who escaped arrest that day, and he even managed to come away with some contra ban.
 By the time he called me from a phone booth inside the Strand, Charles was expressing a degree of gratitude unusual for his upbringing.

 The news that night made Scott look like a drug lord.
 On the eve of the Democratic Convention, footage of the raid was broadcast nationally.
-Shutting down the “The Store” just days before the convention accomplished at least two goals politically.
-Dianne Feinstein, despite being the first female mayor of a notoriously liberal city, earned tough-on-crime credibility among Ronald Regan democrats, and a delighted delegation from Mississippi had a politically convenient reason to decline a homosexual hand of friendship.
+Shutting down the “The Store” just days before the convention accomplished at least two political goals.
+Dianne Feinstein, despite being the first female mayor of a notoriously liberal city, earned tough-on-crime credibility among Ronald Regan democrats, and a delighted delegation from Mississippi had a convenient reason to decline Scott's homosexual hand of friendship.

 A few years later, I was cleaning out a drawer and found a scribbled phone number labeled, “The Store”.
 Curious to see if it still worked, I dialed it up.
 A warm voice answered, but dipped below freezing when I asked, “Is Hank there?”